-BI insurance provides cover for loss of profits or additional expenses caused by an insured event which interferes with the normal operation of a business (for a more detailed explanation please see our previous briefing here).
+BI insurance provides cover for loss of profits or additional expenses caused by an insured event which interferes with the normal operation of a business.
 The test case centred on the interpretation of common “extensions” included in BI policies which provide cover for losses caused by the occurrence of specific diseases at or near a business’s premises and/or losses caused by Government or Local Authority actions that prevent or hinder access to business premises.

 What was the test case?

 The test case was brought on behalf of policyholders by the FCA, which regulates insurers, to try to provide clarity about which BI policies provide cover for losses arising out of coronavirus and about what policyholders need to prove to make good a BI claim.

 - Whether certain common BI policy wordings provide cover for losses resulting from the coronavirus pandemic (the Coverage Issue); and

 - How policyholders can establish the necessary causal link between the insured event and the loss suffered (the Causation Issue).

 The judgment runs to over 160 pages.
 It deals with the cover provided by a representative sample of 21 different policy wordings, as well as significant issues applying across policy types such as causation and how policyholders can demonstrate that coronavirus occurred in a particular area.
 Each policyholder will need to review their own policy carefully in the light of the judgment and to consider pressing their insurer to review any earlier denial of cover.
 We summarise below the key trends which emerge.